Tangoe/Mobile-Procurement-API-Documentation/tutorials/addresses/index.md

 # How To Assemble and Address Block

-When placing an order that requires the physical shipment of a device or accessory, shipping address information will need to be included in the request body JSON.
-Moreover, various countries require differing sets of components for an address to be deliverable in that country.
+When placing an order that requires the physical shipment of a device or accessory, shipping address information will need to be included in the request body.
+Moreover, different countries often require differing sets of components in order for an address to be valid for delivery in that country.

-In order to determine the required mailing address components for a selected country, a call must first be made to the **/regions/{id}** endpoint.
-Please note that this endpoint requires passing in the ID for the country in which the address is located.
+In order to determine the required mailing address components for a selected country, an API call must first be made to the **/regions/{id}** endpoint.
+Please note that this endpoint requires passing in the ID for the country to which the shipment is to be delivered.
 This call will return a response that includes a block called addressFormat that identifies the specific address components required.

 For example: